 - undertaking impact assessments

-- consulting with Aboriginal peoples and the general public
+- consulting with Indigenous peoples and the general public

 - building consensus among responsible ministers for decision-making with respect to the proposed project/activity.